Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

-Fender has answered the calls of its fans and released a more affordable, Mexican-made version of its Acoustasonic Telecaster!
-But how does the new ‘Player’ model stack up against its American-crafted counterpart?
+Fender has answered the calls of its fans and released a more affordable, Indonesian-made version of its Acoustasonic Telecaster!
+But how does the Standard model stack up against the Mexican Player II or its American-crafted counterpart?
 That’s what we’re about to find out…

 Elliot Stent